mmacgilvray18/Phospho_Network/README.md

 Input: A directory containing plain .txt files in Fasta format.

-usage: python3 Create_PWMs_From_Module_Fasta.py
+usage: python3 Create_PWMs_From_Module_Fasta

-Required parameters: BioPython is required.
-User must specify the directory where the input Fasta Files for each module will be deposited.
+Required parameters: User must specify the directory where the input Fasta Files for each module will be deposited.
 Results will print to screen and can be moved to a .txt file manually.